BasicsJan 1, 2026

 Where Do These Fees Go?

-The majority of payment fees don’t stay in Hawaiʻi.
+The majority of payment fees don’t stay in Hawai\u02BBi.
+They flow to:

 • Mainland banks